anuragambuja/data-engineering-gcp/Dataflow.md

   - Cost: How much compute power and money are you willing to spend to lower the latency?

 > # Triggers
+- When collecting and grouping data into windows, Beam uses triggers to determine when to emit the aggregated results of each window (referred to as a pane).
 - Triggers determine at what point during processing time results will be materialized.
 Each specific output for a window is referred to as a pane of the window.
 Triggers fire panes when the trigger’s conditions are met.
 In Apache Beam, those conditions include watermark progress, processing time progress (which will progress uniformly, regardless of how much data has actually arrived), element counts (such as when a certain amount of new data arrives), and data-dependent triggers, like when the end of a file is reached.
 - A trigger’s conditions may lead it to fire a pane many times.
 When you trigger the the window several times, you have to decide on the desired accumulation mode.
 Consequently, it’s also necessary to specify how to accumulate these results.
 - Apache Beam currently supports two accumulation modes: